endergallery/website/content/pastevents.md

 ## Past Events

+### Cat Haines x Interaccess x Vector Festival : Cyborg Bodies // Minecraft Creations : Aug 2 1:00 pm CST (2:00 pm EST, 8:00 pm CEST)

+Part feminist theory, part artist talk, and part technical workshop—this session explores how we can use Minecraft to transform our social and material realities to create new bodily possibilities.
+This workshop will specifically explore how to create a resource pack in Minecraft that renames and retextures a block to create new possibilities within the game as an artistic medium.
+We will explore how we can use this technique to (literally) re-skin blocks with textures from our own bodies, and name or rename these body parts as a form of social and linguistic intervention and to signal our lived realities.

+### Ender Gallery x Interaccess x Vector Festival : Jane's Walk Minecraft : July 31 1:00 pm CST (2:00 pm EST, 8:00 pm CEST)

+Inspired by Operation Jane Walk, Leonhard Müllner and Robin Klengel’s 2018 machinima that took participants on a Jane’s Walk through New York via the video game 'Tom Clancy's The Division’, this workshop will be a walk through the expansive procedurally generated world of Minecraft.
+Taking seriously the idea of server as “place”, Ender Gallery curators Cat Bluemke, Jonathan Carroll, and Sarah Friend will begin in a village, meeting the resident NPCs and examining their built environment, considering how they are affected by the player’s interventions.
+The tour then moves into the biomes of the Minecraft server, examining colonialist and extractive concepts that lurk behind the game’s mechanics.
+But this tour won’t stop at the edges of gameplay: eventually, we will travel to the farthest corners of Minecraft’s seemingly infinite space, and then past it, to look directly at the bits of the world and backend of the server.

+### Ender Gallery x Amaze : July 24 11:30 am CST (12:30 am EST, 5:30 pm CEST)

+Ender Gallery is pleased to join the livestream with friends at [A MAZE. / Berlin](https://2021.amaze-berlin.de/)!
+The conversation will feature short presentations from the first and third artists-in-residence, Cat Haines, and Huidi Xiang, in dialogue with the Ender Gallery curators, Cat Bluemke, Jonathan Carroll, and Sarah Friend.

 ### Exhibition Opening : July 10 1:00 pm CST (3:00 pm EST, 9:00 pm CEST)

 <img src="/Simon_M_Benedict_exhibition_flyer.jpg" alt="Flyer for the Odanak - At the Village opening, showing the health center of the community, and the medicinal plants that have been added to the game" class="full">